cactuaroid/GrpcWpfSample/README.md

 # How to run

-Start GrpcWpfSample.Server.exe first, then start GrpcWpfSample.Client.exe, write a message and hit enter key.
+Start GrpcWpfSample.Server.Wpf.exe (WPF on .NET Framework) or GrpcWpfSample.Server.Core.exe (Console app on .NET Core) first, then start GrpcWpfSample.Client.exe, write a message and hit enter key.
 Your message will be registered on server, and you can see it on the client.
 You can start multiple clients.